yujiongliu/yujiongliu.github.io/_pages/rigitail.md

 **Liu, Y.** and Ben-Tzvi, P., 2020, "Design, Analysis, and Integration of a New Two-DOF Articulated Multi-link Robotic Tail Mechanism", Journal of Mechanisms and Robotics, Transactions of the ASME, 12(2), p.
 021101.
 [Invited Special Issue Paper]

-**Liu, Y.** and Ben-Tzvi, P., ``Design, Analysis, and Optimization of a New Two-DOF Articulated Multi-link Robotic Tail'', Proceedings of the ASME 2019 IDETC/CIE, 43rd Mechanisms & Robotics Conference, Anaheim CA, USA, p.
+**Liu, Y.** and Ben-Tzvi, P., ``Design, Analysis, and Optimization of a New Two-DOF Articulated Multi-link Robotic Tail'', Proceedings of the ASME 2019 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC/CIE2019), 43rd Mechanisms & Robotics Conference, Anaheim CA, USA, p.
 V05BT07A008, Aug.
 18–21, 2019.